yummyweb/icpbuilder/README.md

 ## Solution

+To solve this problem, we built ICP Builder, a no-code app builder for the Internet Computer.
+With ICP Builder, non-technical users can build blockchain apps and onboard new web2 members on the blockchain.
+Therefore, we can bring the masses to blockchain technology without necessarily being tech-savvy or understanding core blockchain technologies.

 ## Vision

 Our main vision is to be able to onboard the next billion users on blockchain through no-code solutions which can reduce the barriers to adoption in blockchain.